 You don’t want to have 100 articles translated into different languages, only to discover that they are all rubbish in quality, so you’d have to have them redone by a human translator.
 That’s time and money down the drain.

-Also, in Japan, colors and numbers have different meanings.
-For example, selling products in packs of nine or four is highly frowned upon – Japanese people see this practice as ominous.
+For example, in Japan, unlike in the West, you can’t talk to seniors as your equal.
+If you do, it’ll surely discourage your audience from giving your business a shot, especially if they know that you are a younger person.
+Also, colors and numbers have different meanings.
+Selling products in packs of nine or four is highly frowned upon – Japanese people see this practice as ominous.
 And you can’t give or sell white flowers like lilies and lotus unless you’re in the funeral industry.

 Also, Japanese people honor group solidarity.
 So, decision-making about a purchase takes longer than their western counterpart.